 AUA’s Office of Admissions reserves the right to verify the information listed in the Application for Admission to Graduate Study and any additional documents submitted during the admissions process.
 Intentionally giving false or misleading information in the application will result in the rejection of the application.

-- Graduate Policy on Responding to Offers of Admission
+- Responding to Offers of Admission

 - Return of Application Materials